robang74/redfishos/forum/quick-start-guide.md

 ```
 [root@sfos ~]# zramctl | tail -n1 | tr -s ' '; free
 /dev/zram0 lz4 1.5G 222.9M 53.2M 66.7M 8 [SWAP]
               total        used        free      shared  buff/cache   available
 Mem:        3643472     1571548     1243824       19744      828100     2078652
 Swap:       1572860      230624     1342236
 ```
 </small>

 but considering that the compressed ratio is about 3x or 4x times this means that for `1536` value we can have:

 *  `3558 + (1536 × 2.5) = 7398`

-the available `RAM`+swap will grown up to 7GB with an **important drawback**: running apps and system services will be able to use just 2GB and the rest will be useful only to keep alive sleeping apps.
+The available `RAM`+swap will grow up to 7GB with an **important drawback**: running apps and system services will be able to use just 2GB and the rest will be useful only to keep sleeping apps alive.
 Instead, reducing the size to 512MB (previous `SFOS` configuration) the available `RAM` will be 3GB and the total `RAM`+swap would be near 5GB.

-In my personal case which includes the use of `Android Support`, the [statistics collected](https://coderus.openrepos.net/media/screenshots/zram-swap-resize-script-ram-and-swap-usage.png) by [System Monitor](https://openrepos.net/content/ade/system-monitor-fork) indicates that 1GB of `zRAM` swap is large value because its use rarely will go over 60% of its full capacity probably the best valiue for my use style is 768MB or even 512MB with a 5% of swapiness insted of 25% (default).
+In my personal case which includes the use of `Android Support`, the [statistics collected](https://coderus.openrepos.net/media/screenshots/zram-swap-resize-script-ram-and-swap-usage.png) by [System Monitor](https://openrepos.net/content/ade/system-monitor-fork) indicates that 1GB of `zRAM` swap is large value because its use rarely will go over 60% of its full capacity probably the best value for my use style is 768MB or even 512MB with a 5% of swappiness instead of 25% (default).

 **swap offloading**